Plasterboard Repair – How to fix loose drywall anchor

 How to Fix a Curtain Pole onto a Plasterboard Wall

-Dave came across our website and after reading the independent reviews decided to try out our fixings to mount two curtain rails and two heavy mirrors on plasterboard walls.
-His verdict…….
-“They are brilliant – exactly as shown on the website; easy to fit and just feel so solid as soon as they are fitted to the wall unlike all the other plugs, expanding fittings etc I have tried over the years”
+For example, Dave discovered our website and read glowing independent reviews.
+He decided to try our fixings for mounting two curtain rails and two heavy mirrors on his plasterboard walls.
+His verdict?
+“They are brilliant—exactly as shown on the website; easy to fit and feel solid once installed, unlike all the other plugs and expanding fittings I’ve tried over the years.”

-If like Dave, you have had problems with fixing curtain rods to plasterboard, try out GeeFix .
-You will not be disappointed!
+If you, like Dave, struggle to fix curtain rods to plasterboard, give GeeFix a try.
+You won’t be disappointed!

 GeeFix Hollow Wall Anchors

-GeeFix anchors have a number of benefits that distinguish them from other anchor wall fixings fixings on the market:
+GeeFix anchors offer several advantages that set them apart from other wall fixings on the market:

-- A single GeeFix works for substrates between 3mm and 75mm thickness with suitable cavity wall fixing screws.
+- A single GeeFix accommodates substrates between 3mm and 75mm thick with suitable cavity wall fixing screws.

-- Works with a cavity gap of as little as 30mm.
+- They work with a cavity gap as small as 30mm.

-- GeeFix are much easier to use compared to umbrella-style fixings.
-You don’t have to feed the final fixing through whatever item you’re fixing beforehand.
+- GeeFix anchors are easier to use than umbrella-style fixings.
+You don’t need to feed the final fixing through the item before installation.

-- Can be used with vapour barriers without perforating the barrier.
+- They can be used with vapor barriers without damaging the barrier.

-- GeeFix uses standard screws rather than bolts for its final fixing.
+- GeeFix employs standard screws for the final fixing instead of bolts.

 About GeeFix